If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Personalized service

 Finally, private lenders often provide personalized services that can benefit small businesses.
-Private lenders may work with you to find a financing solution that meets your needs and provide advice on the best use of the funds.
+They may work with you to find a financing solution that meets your needs and advise on how best to use the funds.

 Approval rate